|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A loaded baked potato is a beloved side dish, often including bacon, sour cream, and plenty of cheese.
 This recipe combines all of these indulgent ingredients and layers them into a hefty casserole.
-The beauty of this dish is that it's a guaranteed crowd-pleaser with the flexibility to riff a little on the ingredients to your taste.
+The beauty of this dish is that it's a guaranteed crowd-pleaser with the flexibility to adjust the ingredients to your taste.
 It can also be prepped ahead and refrigerated until it's time to bake.
-It is perfect to serve while watching the game and makes a great accompaniment to a meaty main dish as well as roasted poultry.
+Perfect to serve while watching the game, this mashed potato-based casserole makes a great accompaniment to a meaty main dish as well as roasted poultry.

 - 3 1/2 to 4 pounds russet potatoes (peeled and quartered)

 - 1 tablespoon plus 1 teaspoon salt (divided)

 - 1/2 cup cream cheese (room temperature)